Arnold Lequis: World War I and the German Revolution

 In 1910 Lequis became Chief of Staff of the Thorn Governorate and promoted to Colonel in 1912 and Commander of the Engineers of the I Army Corps in 1913.
-During World War I, he was initially chief of the general staff of the governorate of Poznan and from October 1914, he was chief quartermaster of the 2nd Army and in December 1914, he was promoted to major general.
+During World War I, he was initially chief of the general staff of the governorate of Poznań and from October 1914, he was chief quartermaster of the 2nd Army and in December 1914, he was promoted to major general.
 In May 1916 he was appointed commander of the 104th Infantry Brigade and in November of the same year he took charge of the 12th Division.
 In 1917 he was awarded the Pour le Mérite and, after successfully participating in the Battle of Caporetto, was awarded the Pour le Mérite with Oak Leaves.
 In March 1918 he took part in the German spring offensive with his division and was promoted to lieutenant general in July.
 He was then made governor of Metz before returning to Berlin after the Armistice of 11 November 1918 was signed.